Free UK Postage Over £80

 It's usually the rough stone that's heated before cutting begins.
 An unheated ruby is considered to be extremely unusual.

 Ruby is believed to have been the first stone in the first row of the high priest breastplate.
-This religious garment was worn during biblical times by the first Jewish high priest.
+This religious garment was worn during biblical times by the Jewish high priest.

 Return to Articles and Photos Index black button